NotSoOld/OpenGPSS/manuals/Manual.md

 - **6**: Expected name of defined variable/structure/array or value; got "token"

-	Unknown word in the program (mostly possible - a misspell).
+	Unknown word in the program (mostly possible - a typo).

 - **7**: Cannot "inc/dec"rement string or boolean